Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Returns

-The method returns a list of batch pipelines along with their details.
-You will only retrieve information about batches initiated by your user account unless you have been granted access (e.g., `supervisor:pf`) to view other users' batches.
+This will only retrieve information about batches initiated by your user account unless you have been granted access (e.g., `supervisor:pf`) to view other users' batches.

 ```json